Dr Alaric Taylor

 Alaric spent time working for Microsoft on the Hololens project in Finland as part of the Advanced Optics Rapid Prototyping team.
 He then returned to the UK to take up an EPSRC Doctoral Prize Fellowship within UCL’s Department of Chemistry in collaboration with Biolin Scientific.

 He worked as a research associate within the Adaptive and Responsive Nanomaterials (AdReNa) group within UCL’s Department of Chemical Engineering as part of an EU Horizon 2020 consortium project (DIACHEMO).
 His final role at UCL was as a member of the Rapid Prototyping & Fabrication Facility (Physics, Biochemical and Chemical Engineering), designing and manufacturing custom scientific instrumentation - reflecting his love of making things that enable others.

-Jugal is a clinical and industrial pharmacist, having obtained his MPharm degree with the Dean’s Award from University College London.
+Jugal is a clinical and industrial pharmacist, obtaining his MPharm degree from University College London.